 After receiving a degree in ceramics from Boston University in 1979, I enjoyed being a potter for another 12 years.
-I would make functional dinnerware but also very large porcelain pots coil and thrown and then hand painted.
-My back decided that it had enough of clay so I redirected my creativity to oil painting.
-I thank both Leo Garel and Kate Knapp for helping me make that transition.
+I would make functional dinnerware but also very large porcelain pots coil and thrown and then hand paint them.
+As large as I could fit in the kiln My back decided that it had enough of clay so I redirected my creativity to oil painting .
+I thank Leo Garel and Kate Knapp for helping me make that transition.

 Though my paintings are inspired by what I see around me, my intentions are not to copy what I see but to show personal interpretation, individual vision and emotional expression.
 While I was born in the North, my Dad was born in Greensboro and my Mother was born in Raleigh.
 North Carolina has been my home since 1999.